-1. Our fees range from £1,200.00 to £2,500.00 plus VAT for a simple estate where there is a single beneficiary and no land or house to deal with.
+1. Our fees range from £1,500.00 to £2,500.00 plus VAT for a simple estate where there is a single beneficiary and no land, house or trust to deal with.

 2. If an estate is slightly more complex where there are a number of assets, including property and although no inheritance tax is payable, a Grant of Probate is required, our fees range from £2,500.00 to £4,000.00 plus VAT.

-3. For a larger estate where there are a number of assets, investments and inheritance tax is payable and where there are a large number of individual or charitable beneficiaries then our fees range from £5,000.00 to £12,000.00 plus VAT.
+3. For a larger estate, for example, where there are a number of assets, inheritance tax is payable, there are a number of beneficiaries, there are exemptions, reliefs or extra allowances to be claimed then our fees range from £5,000.00 to £12,000.00 plus VAT.
 If from the outset or during the course of administration it looks as if there are complexities or difficulties such that our fees are likely to exceed this range, we will advise you as soon as this becomes apparent.

-These fee ranges are based on your case being dealt with by one of our partners who will always be your main point of contact.
-Our partner's current hourly rate is £240.00 plus VAT and all Bills rendered will be calculated on the basis of the time spent dealing with the matter.
+These fee ranges are based on your case being dealt with by a Solicitor whose hourly rate is £240 plus VAT.
+This person will be your main point of contact.
 The firm does not employ trainees, interns or casual staff.
+Bills will be calculated on the basis of time spent dealing with the matter.